maxx1128/snappy-personal-site/_posts/2020-04-07-rails-model-intro-wish-i-had.md

 end
 ```

-Adding `self` identifies this as a **class method,** meaning it can be called on the `Books` class and not just specific book records.
-So we can call `Books.available` without needing to get a specific record first.
+Adding `self` identifies this as a **class method,** meaning it can be called on the `Book` class and not just specific book records.
+So we can call `Book.available` without needing to get a specific record first.

 ## Scopes

 That last method for finding available books works, but can be fine-tuned.
-Rails already has a tool for limiting queries to a cleaner, more specific scope.
+Rails already has a tool for limiting queries in a cleaner way less prone to bugs.
 That tool is, fittingly enough, `scope`.
+Any time you run a `where` query in a class method, it's a good idea to use `scope` instead.

 Adding this scope to our `Book` class is as simple as this: